 The Knowledge Academy’s Knowledge Pass, a prepaid voucher, adds another layer of flexibility, allowing course bookings over a 12-month period.
 Join us on a journey where education knows no bounds.

-The Knowledge Academy offers various DevOps Courses, including Kubernetes Training, Docker Course, and Octopus Training.
-These courses cater to different skill levels, providing comprehensive insights into Kubernetes methodologies.
+The Knowledge Academy offers various DevOps Certification, including the Kubernetes Training, and Running Containers On Amazon Elastic Kubernetes Service EKS Training.
+These courses cater to different skill levels, providing comprehensive insights into What is Kubernetes.

-Our Programming & DevOps Resources covers a range of topics related to DevOps, offering valuable resources, best practices, and industry insights.
-Whether you are a beginner or looking to advance your Programming & DevOps, The Knowledge Academy's diverse courses and informative blogs have you covered.
+Our Programming & DevOps Blogs cover a range of topics related to Kubernetes, offering valuable resources, best practices, and industry insights.
+Whether you are a beginner or looking to advance your Programming & DevOps skills, The Knowledge Academy's diverse courses and informative blogs have got you covered.

 Upcoming Programming & DevOps Resources Batches & Dates